 With limited mobile coverage, having reliable communications is key to safety on the track for all.
 VHF radios have been used along the track for a number of years to provide low-cost and reliable communications, but due to several factors the existing system had deteriorated and required upgrades.

 Funding was sourced and a plan put together to install new radios into 14 villages initially, identified as key locations along the track.

-The Kokoda Track is a remote pathway 96kms long between Owers Corner and Kokoda.
-There is no access to the villages other than walking or helicopter, and even helicopter access is restricted by low weather patterns that occur.
-The VHF radios are connected to an existing repeater on Mt Fala – a site only accessible by helicopter when the weather permits.
-Unfortunately PNG also has high rates of vandalism and theft to property like this, namely due to the low economic factor.
-There is no power in these villages either, meaning each solution must be self supporting.
+The Kokoda Track is a remote pathway 96 km long between Owers Corner in Central Province and Kokoda in Oro Province.
+There is no access to the villages other than by walking or helicopter, and even helicopter access is restricted by low weather patterns that occur.